 Electromechanical Technology Schools in North Carolina

-In 2020-2021, 146 students earned their Electromechanical Technology/Electromechanical Engineering Technology degrees in NC.
+89 students earned Electromechanical Technology/Electromechanical Engineering Technology degrees in North Carolina in the 2021-2022 year.

 In terms of popularity, Electromechanical Technology is the 43rd most popular major in the state out of a total 133 majors commonly available.